UED 102 STUDY SKILLS PORTFOLIO

 WHAT IS LEARNING STYLE?

-A learning style is the way that different students learn.
+learning style is the way that different students learn.
 A style of learning refers to an individual’s preferred way to absorb, process, comprehend and retain information.
 The four key learning styles are: visual, auditory, tactile and kinaesthetic.

 WHAT IS VISUAL?